virtool/virtool-website/content/docs/manual/ug_references/index.md

 # Creating References

-## Installing an Official (Remote) Reference
+# Installing an Official (Remote) Reference

-Virtool is built for detecting viruses and is capable of detecting other pathogens.
-Managing collections of pathogen sequences used for this purpose is a key feature of Virtool.

-At least one non-empty reference must be created in order to start analyzing samples.
 One quick way to accomplish this is to install the [official plant virus reference](https://github.com/virtool/ref-plant-viruses).

 To see a a step-by-step tutorial on installing an official reference click [here](/docs/manual/tut_reference).

-## Creating a Blank Reference
+# Creating a Blank Reference
 Click on **References** in the main navigation bar to go to the References Overview page.
 ![Reference Overview Page](reference_overview.png)